okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 In the above example, it will create the S3 Bucket, you will see the bucket created.

-Now if we delete that stack and the deletion policy is retain, you can now have that bucket there.
+Now if we delete that stack and the deletion policy is retain, you will still have that bucket there.